 According to the IMDb, besides Chloë Grace Moretz, Kristen Stewart, and Juliette Binoche (who also starred in Olivier Assayas’ multiple award winner Summer Hours), the Sils Maria cast features Brady Corbett, Johnny Flynn, Lars Eidinger, Hanns Zischler, Alister Mazzotti, Claire Tan, Steffen Mennekes, and veteran Angela Winkler (of Volker Schlöndorff and Margarethe von Trotta’s The Lost Honor of Katharina Blum, Schlöndorff’s Best Foreign Language Film Oscar winner The Tin Drum).

 Daniel Brühl (currently on screen in Ron Howard’s Rush, opposite Kristen Stewart’s Snow White and the Huntsman co-star Chris Hemsworth), Tom Sturridge (one of Stewart’s co-stars in Walter Salles’ On the Road), and veteran Bruno Ganz (Wings of Desire, Downfall) have also been mentioned as Sils Maria cast members.
-Addendum: Daniel Brühl has been replaced by Lars Eidinger, apparently because Brühl has been busy plugging Rush.
+Update: Daniel Brühl has been replaced by Lars Eidinger, apparently because Brühl has been busy plugging Rush.
 Johnny Flynn has taken over the part originally intended for Tom Sturridge, who has been cast instead as one of the leads in Thomas Vinterberg’s remake of Far from the Madding Crowd, currently filming with Carey Mulligan and Michael Sheen.
 On Twitter, one of the Sils Maria producers, Charles Gillibert (who also happens to be one of the On the Road producers), added that “Bruno Ganz has never been part of [the project].”

 I should add that Kristen Stewart replaced initial Sils Maria choice Mia Wasikowska, who, coincidentally, was recently paired up with Stewart’s Twilight co-star Robert Pattinson in David Cronenberg’s Maps to the Stars — which also stars Julianne Moore, who plays Chloë Grace Moretz’s demented religious-freak mother in Carrie.
 See, it’s all connected.

-Another addendum: According to Charles Gillibert — see comments section — Kristen Stewart was the actual first choice for the role of Juliette Binoche’s assistant Valentine, but schedule issues prevented Stewart from accepting the part.
+Another update: According to Charles Gillibert — see comments section — Kristen Stewart was the actual first choice for the role of Juliette Binoche’s assistant Valentine, but schedule issues prevented Stewart from accepting the part.
 Enter Alice in Wonderland’s Mia Wasikowska, who was later forced to quit the project.
 As per Gillibert, she left because of a previous commitment with Walt Disney Studios, though it’s unclear what “Pirates 2″ is — unless it’s Alice in Wonderland 2, even though production dates on that Disney project haven’t been announced.
 For now, Wasikowska has been cast in Sophie Barthes’ Madame Bovary and Guillermo del Toro’s Crimson Peak.
 Anyhow, following schedule modifications Kristen Stewart was invited back into the Sils Maria fold and was now able to take on the role.

 ’Sils Maria’ release date